 * Asian stock markets: https://tmsnrt.rs/2zpUAr4

-TOKYO, Feb 27 (Reuters) - Asian shares edged towards a five-month high on Wednesday and the dollar hovered near a three-week low after Federal Reserve Chairman Jerome Powell reiterated the central bank's shift to a more "patient" approach to policy amid slowing economic growth.
+TOKYO, Feb 27 (Reuters) - Asian shares inched towards a five-month high on Wednesday and the dollar hovered near a three-week low after Federal Reserve Chairman Jerome Powell reinforced the U.S. central bank's shift to a more "patient" approach on policy in the face of a slowing economy.

-MSCI's broadest index of Asia-Pacific shares outside Japan rose a tenth of a percent, climbing back toward the five-month peak scaled on Monday.
+MSCI's broadest index of Asia-Pacific shares outside Japan advanced nearly 0.2 percent, climbing back toward the five-month peak scaled on Monday.

 "There is a fear in the market that sentiment has got a bit carried away on the positive side, especially given the experiences we had through October and through December, when we had some really sharp downward corrections," said Nick Twidale, Sydney-based chief operating officer at Rakuten Securities Australia.